ASinghh024/OutreachX/SETUP_GUIDE.md

 ## 🎉 You're All Set!

-Your Gmail Bulk Email Sender is now ready to use.
+Your OutreachX is now ready to use.
 Remember to:

 1. ✅ Complete Google OAuth setup
 2. ✅ Update `.env` with your credentials